Vax-Before-Travel Vaccines

 Diphtheria Vaccines

-The U.S. CDC says travelers two months and older traveling to outbreak areas should receive an age-appropriate dose of diphtheria toxoid-containing vaccine if they are not fully vaccinated or have not received a booster dose within five years before departure.
+The U.S. CDC advises that travelers two months and older traveling to outbreak areas should receive an age-appropriate dose of diphtheria toxoid-containing vaccine if they are not fully vaccinated or have not received a booster dose within the past five years before departure.
 In 2024, 11 vaccines will be available to help protect against diphtheria.

 Ebola Vaccines